apmcguigan/DigitallyDarling/src/pages/index.md

 ---
 templateKey: index-page
-title: Connecting People with Nature
+title: Digitally Darling
 image: /img/chuttersnap-ifmqouokaoa-unsplash.jpg
-heading: Connecting People with Nature*
+heading: Digitally Darling
-subheading: "*A Gatsby v3 starter template set up with Netlify CMS and Tailwind CSS."
+subheading: "Virtual Assistance"
 about:
   heading: Who we are
   description: "Our team of architects, gardeners and enginners is working with